ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/_exercises/exercise02.md

 PUT     /categories/{id} (experiment.webshop.categories.resources.CategoryResource)
 ```

 2. **Move the product availability related functionality.** Move all functionality related to product availability from the `ProductSrv` to the new `WarehouseSrv`.
-It already has a resource class (`experiment.webshop.warehouse.resources.WarehouseResource`) and a repository class (`experiment.webshop.warehouse.db.WarehouseRepository`) that can be extended.
+It already has a resource class (`experiment.webshop.warehouse.resources.WarehouseResource`) and a repository class (`experiment.webshop.warehouse.db.WarehouseRepository`) that can be replaced (beware of the new package name though).
 Make sure to also copy all necessary model classes to the `experiment.webshop.warehouse.api` package that is currently empty.
 In the end, the following resources should be provided by the new `WarehouseSrv` instead:

 ```bash
 GET     /products/{id}/availability (experiment.webshop.warehouse.resources.WarehouseResource)
 PUT     /products/{id}/availability (experiment.webshop.warehouse.resources.WarehouseResource)
 ```

-3. **Fix the service consumers of the moved functionality.** The old `ProductSrv` had two consumers that used its resources, namely the `OrderSrv` (that uses `GET /products/{id}/availability`) and the `WebUI` (that uses `GET /categories`, `GET /products`, and `GET /products/{id}/availability`).
-These two consumers have to be adjusted with the new URLs to reflect the changes of the service decomposition.
-The `OrderSrv` change has to be performed in the `createOrder()` method of the `experiment.webshop.orders.resources.OrderResource` class.
-The `WebUI` changes have to be performed in `app/main.js`: The retrieving of all categories has to be fixed in the `created()` method while checking product availability has to be fixed in `checkProductAvailability()`.
+3. **Fix the `ProductSrvFacade`.** Since we moved functionality to new endpoints, we need to adapt the invocation URLs for service consumers.
+This can be done centrally at the `ProductSrvFacade` in the `experiment.webshop.products.resources.ProductFacadeResource`.
+A `PRODUCT_SRV_ENDPOINT` already exists.
+The usage of this endpoint stays the same for product related operations, but for category and warehouse operations, new endpoint variables have to be configured.

 ## Validation